 The Israeli Merkava is arguably a mild example, armed as well as any other main battle tank in the field AND capable of doubling as an APC.
 Some are even equipped as ambulances.
 In practice, though, the Merkava's rear compartment is normally used to carry extra ammo for the main gun.
 On the other hand, it made adapting the Merkava chassis into a pure APC (something that would be virtually impossible with most modern main battle tanks) not only plausible but easy, resulting in the Namer (contraction of "Nagmash" (Hebrew for APC) and "Merkava"), the most heavily armored APC in current use.

 Successful real life example with the Russian MI-24 Hind helicopter, which was designed to combine the roles of a transport and attack helicopter.
+Basically, it's a flying Infantry Fighting Vehicle.
 However, serving as a transport made it bigger and less maneuverable than a pure attack helicopter.
 Though in terms of pure straight-line speed it's still the fastest attack helicopter to ever go beyond the prototype stage.

 If any practical real-world aircraft could get away with calling itself a flying tank, the A-10 is it.
 Also, one even successfully shot down an Iraqi fighter with its Avenger rotary cannon during the Gulf War, even though not designed for air-to-air combat.